rkruze/java-examples/OBSERVATIONS.md

 ## No Pause, No Transaction
 * When running `BatchInsertExample` in loop of `100` with `transactions` disabled, it fails roughly `0%` of time when no pause after DDL is included.

+## No Pause, RETURNING NOTHING
+* When running `BatchInsertExample` in loop of `100` with `RETURNING NOTHING` appended to the insert statement, it fails roughly `64%` of time when no pause after DDL is included.

 ## With Pause (1000ms)
 * When running `BatchInsertExample` in loop of `100`, it fails roughly `0%` of time when a pause of `1000ms` after DDL is included.
 * When running `BatchInsertWithRetryExample` in loop of `100`, it fails roughly `0%` of time when a pause of `1000ms` after DDL is included.